Lisa Telford: Creative process

-I harvest and prepare my own material, using red & yellow cedar bark and spruce root in my work.
-Harvesting cedar bark takes me hundreds of miles from home and many hours of preparation time.
-Materials are prepared differently depending on the final product.
-The bark is traditionally stored for one year and then further processing is required before weaving may start.

 After that, baskets can take Telford five to 200 hours to make.

 As a young weaver she once sat down and counted every stitch on one of her grandmother's old baskets.
 "At first my basketry had to be perfect, and then I let it all go and that's when I found true joy".
 The artist compares making baskets to therapy, saying it helps her relax from the stresses of life.
 She also called basketry her thread to sanity.

 Collaborations

 In 2011, Telford worked with glass artist Preston Singletary on an exhibition of women's forms in glass.

 In 2011, Telford received in the National Native Artist Exchange Grant to work with Kelly Church.
 She taught Kelly how to find and choose the proper cedar tree for harvesting, how to split and prepare the bark to be stored.